dead-claudia/thallium/CONTRIBUTING.md

 - `scripts` - This contains various development scripts.
 It's generally uninteresting unless you like looking at shell scripts.

 - `test-util` - This contains various test-related utilities, including the mocks.
-Here's a few globals exported from `test-util/globals` you might appreciate knowing about:

-    - `t.reporter(Util.push, array | {ret: array, keep = false})` - A Thallium reporter that accepts an array destination to push its reports into.
-Use the second form, with `keep` set to `true`, if you want to retain the original `duration` and `slow` speeds.
-    - `Util.n.*` - Create a report node of a given type.
-    - `Util.p(name, index)` - Create a path node with a given name and index.

-    These are most frequently used for testing reporter output for whatever reason, and the latter two are usually locally aliased.

 ### Code style